chsjiang/30dayos-2/README.md

 30dayos
 =======

-some files created with the 30dayOS book. some are assenbmly, others are C.
+Source files created with the 30dayOS book.
+Some files are assenbmly, others are C.